pirafrank/rust_exif_renamer/README.md

           Directory containing the images to process

   -P, --pattern <PATTERN>
-          Date format pattern (only used with exif-to-filename)
+          Date format pattern to parse from or set to filename

           [default: %Y%m%d_%H%M%S]